-- Only use mobile phones appropriately, and ensure staff have a clear understanding of what constitutes misuse and know how to minimise the risk. - Ensure the use of a mobile phone does not detract from the quality of supervision and care of children. - Ensure all mobile phone use is open to scrutiny. - Ensure staff are vigilant and alert to any potential warning signs of the misuse of mobile phones. - Ensure staff are responsible for their own behaviour regarding the use of mobile phones and understand how to avoid putting themselves into compromising situations, which could be misinterpreted and lead to potential allegations. - Ensure the use of mobile phones on outings is included as part of the risk assessment, for example, how to keep personal numbers that may be stored on the phone safe and confidential. - Adhere to the school/college policy on the recording of images and the use of equipment, which can be found on the school drive 'safeguarding' section.
+- Only use mobile phones appropriately, and ensure staff have a clear understanding of what constitutes misuse and know how to minimise the risk. - Ensure the use of a mobile phone does not detract from the quality of supervision and care of children. - Ensure all mobile phone use is open to scrutiny. - Ensure staff are vigilant and alert to any potential warning signs of the misuse of mobile phones. - Ensure staff are responsible for their own behaviour regarding the use of mobile phones and understand how to avoid putting themselves into compromising situations, which could be misinterpreted and lead to potential allegations. - Ensure the use of mobile phones on outings is included as part of the risk assessment, for example, how to keep personal numbers that may be stored on the phone safe and confidential. - Adhere to the school policy on the recording of images and the use of equipment safeguarding policy.

-Work mobile phones
+Work mobile phones.